flytetech/flytedeck/README.md

 flytedeck
 =========

-Video viewer and editor for flytecam
+Video viewer and editor for flytecam.

+Using: Node.js, Node-webkit, seriously.js and ffmpeg